mcellteam/Workshop_2016/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```

-At the end you will end up with a file
+`img2slml` automatically saves the trained model's parameter structure in a reasonable default location.
+A save-path can be passed in the options struct.

 ```
 >> ls model.mat
 model.mat
 ```

-that contains a nuclear and cell membrane models
+model.mat contains nuclear and cell membrane models
 ```
 >> load model
 >> model.nuclearShapeModel